kalanaw/copilot-hands-on/README.md

 ## Knowledge Sharing

-- Sample prompts will be provided by organizers for each task as teams work on them.
+- Participants are encouraged to share screenshots of prompts and their results in a chat.
-- Participants can share prompts and their results in a chat for knowledge sharing.
+- We will discuss experience in prompt engineering during discussion hours.